All Blogs

 Quality control extends beyond the kitchen.

 You should train your front-of-house team to provide friendly, attentive service.
-Monitor their interactions with customers and provide feedback to help them improve.
+Monitor customer interactions and provide feedback to help them improve.

 Common Challenges in Restaurant Quality Control